-For centuries, Ikigai worked for Okinawans because it is rooted in love, starting with self-love (what you love to do and what you do that can be paid for) and love of others (what you do that the world needs).
+For centuries, Ikigai has worked for Okinawans because it is rooted in love, starting with self-love (what you love to do and what you do that can be paid for) and love of others (what you do that the world needs).

-Distinguish between self-love and egotism, self-centeredness, or narcissism.
+Distinguish between self-love and the natural egotism, self-centeredness, or narcissism of the lower self.
 Self-love is the acceptance of who and where you are now.
-Self-love is honest acknowledgement and forgiveness of your own mistakes.
+Self-love is honest acknowledgment and forgiveness of your own mistakes.
 Taking care of your body (see Chapter 2 on How to Strengthen Your Immune System) and emotions (see Chapter 3 on How to Managing Fear) is healthy self-love.
 Self-love is healthy because it is rooted in the belief that you and your situation are precisely where you need to be to learn and to grow (see Chapter 4 on Self-Transformation)-a belief rooted in trust in the Universe or in God.
 It is trying to be the best that you can be, not what others say you should be.

-Step 6: Love 102
+Step 7: Love 102

 Self-love is about watching, accepting, understanding, and managing one's egomind.
 Self-love is only a preparation.
-Through daily or constant practice, you will soon realize that the steps in Chapters 2 to 4 are best done from a higher perspective of souls/spirits where true love resides.
-Step 6 is learning how to shift our perspective of who we really are.
+Through daily or constant practice, you will soon realize that the steps in Chapters 2 to 4 are best done from a higher perspective of soul-spirit where true love resides.
+Step 6 is learning how to shift our perspective to who we really are.
 Read Chapter 5 on Remembering Who We Are for simple, doable, and very important practices in this crucial shift.

-A good way to have a better look at your own self-interests, patterns of thinking, and programming-is by practicing how to truly listen to others (see Chapter 6 on How to Better Listen to Others).
-Connecting with your life partner- a boyfriend or girlfriend, a spouse or a significant other-is an excellent opportunity to know yourself more while you listen to another.
-Successful relationships are the result of an inner work of knowing yourself while listening to your other half.
-It does not mean perfect or constant harmony; conflicts in relationships are necessary for comprehending Love 102.
+A good way to have a better look at your own self-interests, patterns of thinking, and programming is by practicing how to truly listen to others (see Chapter 6 on How to Better Listen to Others).
+Connecting with your life partner- a boyfriend or girlfriend, a spouse or a significant other - is an excellent opportunity to know yourself more while you listen to another.
+Successful relationships are the result of an inner work of knowing yourself while listening to your partner.
+It does not mean perfect or constant harmony; any conflicts in relationships are necessary lessons towards comprehending Love 102.

 The shift may not happen quickly.
 You will notice by observing your intentions and actions that you flip back and forth between your lower self and your Higher Self.
 That is well and good.
-Watching these flips is part of learning how to shift.
-Philosopher Ken Wilber calls the Higher Self or our soul/spirit as the "Watcher."
+Watching these flip-flops is part of learning how to shift.
+Philosopher Ken Wilber calls the Higher Self or our soul-spirit as the "Watcher."

-Step 7: Love 103 or Help Bring About the New Earth
+Step 8: Love 103 or Help Bring About the New Earth

 The last step comes naturally after you learn Step 6.
 When you know how to relate better to another human being, then you are ready to work effectively with them.
 The last step is to help and collaborate with others to bring about a better world-the New Earth.
+After learning and doing much inner work, we are more ready to do outer work.
+The shift to the New Earth is firstly 90% inner work and 10% outer work afterwards.
 Again, we are moved by love, an ever widening circle of love-love of our friends and families, love of others, and love of our Planet Gaia (see Chapter 7 on Social Transformation).